gbif/registry/registry-cli/README.md

 ```

 ### doi-synchronizer
 CLI to display and possibly fix DOI status between GBIF database and Datacite.
-Currently working on a single DOI
-at the time.
+This CLI is an administrative tool designed to be used
+manually.

 ```shell
 java -jar registry-cli.jar doi-synchronizer --log-config logback-doi-synchronizer.xml --conf doi-synchronizer.yaml --doi 10.15468/dl.4d4nny
 ```

+Options:

+ * `--doi`: specify a single DOI
+ * `--doi-list`: specify a list of DOIs stored in a file, one DOI per line.
+ * `--fix-doi`: try to rebuild the Datacite metadata document and to resend it to the `doi-updater` cli.
+Used with `--doi`
+ of `--doi-list`.
+ * `--list-failed-doi`: list all DOIs from the database (dataset and download) with the status FAILED
+ * `--doi <doi> --export <file name>`: export the Datacite metadata document from the database into the file specified.
+ * `--skip-dia`: skip the diagnostic, used with `--doi-list <DOI file> --fix-doi` to not print the diagnostic of each DOIs.